 More eCommerce Solutions for Small Business

-BigCommerce: This platform is almost awesome.
-It stands toe-to-toe with Shopify and even beats it by offering unlimited staff accounts.
-However, each plan has an annual sales threshold and if you exceed it, you are forced into a more expensive plan.
+BigCommerce: BigCommerce is a fantastic platform that stands toe-to-toe with Shopify and even beats it by offering unlimited staff accounts.
+However, each plan has an annual sales threshold, and if you exceed it, you are moved into a more expensive plan.

-Weebly: This is a nice online store for beginners.
+Weebly: Weebly is an excellent online store for beginners.
 A customer log-in area would make it even nicer.

-Cost, scalability and mobile responsiveness played critical roles in determining our winners.
-We pored over each site, reviewed sites built on the platforms, talked to developers and designers and read customer reviews.
-We then did side-by-side comparisons of features, pros and cons of the services and, of course, looked at price.
+Cost, scalability, and mobile responsiveness played critical roles in determining our winners.
+We pored over each site, reviewed sites built on the platforms, talked to developers and designers, and read customer reviews.
+We then did side-by-side comparisons of features, pros, and cons of the services and, of course, looked at the price.
 We stayed mindful of the effort needed to build, maintain, and hopefully grow a successful online store.